jk/php-wsdl-creator/readme.txt

 - demo4.php
 	A quick and dirty single file usage example

-These demonstrations are using the following classes:
+Some demonstrations are using the following classes:
 - class.complextypedemo.php
 	How to define a complex type and array types
 - class.soapdemo.php